nnichols/nnichols.github.io/_posts/2018-12-11-all-aboard.markdown

 Wait, what?

 You heard me right, your team, as a whole unit, will probably suffer a 10-20% drop in efficiency when a new team member joins.
-This drop can last anywhere from 2-6 weeks or 3-4 months, even though the long term velocity will trend up.
+This drop can last anywhere from [2-7 weeks or 2-7 months](https://sloanreview.mit.edu/article/getting-new-hires-up-to-speed-quickly/), even though the long term velocity will trend up.
 Assuming the burden of on-boarding falls squarely on your HR department, the hiring manager, or a mentor is a very common fallacy.
 The impacts are far more distributed than you may realize.

 ### The Organization

-Employee acquisition
+Employee acquisition costs real dollars, about [4,000](https://www.glassdoor.com/employers/blog/calculate-cost-per-hire/) of them, [give or take](https://www.shrm.org/about-shrm/press-room/press-releases/pages/human-capital-benchmarking-report.aspx).
+This is the cost to even start talking about the money you're paying them as an employee.

 Training importance, decreasing velocity, etc.